 You can consider getting funds from friends and family, crowdfunding, angel funding, and venture capital or applying for small business grants.
 Each has its advantages and disadvantages as well as varying eligibility criteria.

-Alternative funding methods use different eligibility criteria compared to traditional loans, so you can potentially get funding with bad credit or a short history of being in business.
-Rates and terms can also be more flexible, which may be suited better for your business needs.
-Before you give up on traditional financing, however, consider the approval tips in our guide on how to get a small business loan.
+Alternative funding methods use different eligibility criteria compared with traditional loans, so you can potentially get funding with bad credit or a short history of being in business.
+Rates and terms can also be more flexible, which may be better-suited for your business needs.
+Before you give up on traditional financing, though, consider the approval tips in our guide on how to get a small business loan.

 Yes, it can be difficult to get funding as a startup.
-While you can consider our list of the best startup business loans, without an established track record of profitability, banks may consider your company to be too high risk to lend money to.
+While you can consider our list of the best startup business loans, banks may consider your company to be too high risk to lend money to without an established track record of profitability.
 Alternative funding for startups can also be difficult to get as they can involve a heavy amount of documentation to show investors that your business has a high chance of succeeding.

 Bottom Line